RichardChangCA/AI_Study_Resources_Combo/Deep_Learning.md

 24. Medium, Weights and Biases Sweep with Model Timeouts, https://medium.com/@kevin.horecka/weights-and-biases-sweep-with-model-timeouts-f81843e503f8 ,GitHub: https://github.com/kevroy314/wandb-sweeps-timeout ,tracking hyper-parameter tuning.

 25. Medium, Multi-Label Image Classification with Neural Network | Keras, https://towardsdatascience.com/multi-label-image-classification-with-neural-network-keras-ddc1ab1afede ,activation function: replace softmax with sigmoid, loss function: from categorical_crossentropy to binary_crossentropy, data imbalanced problem.

+26. Blog, A Beginner's guide to Deep Learning based Semantic Segmentation using Keras, https://divamgupta.com/image-segmentation/2019/06/06/deep-learning-semantic-segmentation-keras.html
+SegNet: does not have any skip connections, no learnable parameters are used for upsampling, max unpooling(use position from pooling layer)